VisualExperienceLab/hidmaps/README.md

 # introcg-prog1

-This project contains a simple js program solves program 1.
+This project contains a simple js program that helps begi8n program 1.